google/styleguide/pyguide.md

 <a id="nested-classes-functions-cons"></a>
 #### 2.6.3 Cons

-Instances of nested or local classes cannot be pickled.
 Nested functions and classes cannot be directly tested.
-Nesting can make your outer function longer and less readable.
+Nesting can make the outer function longer and less readable.

 <a id="s2.6.4-decision"></a>
 <a id="264-decision"></a>